Chain of Log-Concave Markov Chains: Experiments

 \subsection{Tunneling phenomena}

-\autoref{fig:trajectory} illustrates the trajectories of three walkers (a) under our OAT sampling scheme and (b) when sampling from the target density $p_X$ without any smoothing.
-Each walker has the same random seed between (a) and (b) and was initialized at $(3, 3)$, the dominant mode.
-Purple and green indicate the beginning and end of trajectories, respectively.
-With OAT, a walker is able to ``tunnel'' to the smaller mode fairly quickly, whereas all three walkers are stuck around the dominant mode when $\sigma=0$.
+\autoref{fig:trajectory} illustrates the trajectories of three walkers (a) under our OAT sampling scheme and (b) using Langevin MCMC.
+Each walker has the same random seed between (a) and (b) and was initialized at $(3, 3)$, the dominant mode with 80\% of the mass.
+With OAT, a walker is able to tunnel to the smaller mode fairly quickly, whereas for Langevin MCMC (without smoothing) all three walkers are stuck around the dominant mode.
 In panels (c) and (d) we also show the histogram of final samples in the same setup with initialization at $(3, 3)$ for 100 walkers after 100\,K steps.

+In summary of this section, we consistently observe that the same (Langevin) MCMC algorithm, when used in the inner loop of Algorithm~\ref{alg:oat}, is more effective than when used without Gaussian smoothing.